ordinals/ord/docs/src/overview.md

 As an example, 1905530482684727°'s name is "iaiufjszmoba".
 The name of the last satoshi to be mined is "a".
-Every combination of 10 characters or less is out there, or will be out there, some day.
+Every combination of 10 characters or less is out there, or will be out there, someday.

 Exotics
 -------